 — Victoria Murphy (@byQueenVic) January 23, 2018

-Duchess in classroom with pupils.
+The Duchess of Cambridge in the classroom with pupils.

 Speaking at the launch program Catherine remarked,” The role of teachers is absolutely vital.
 You are uniquely placed to help children speak about their mental and emotional challenges and direct parents and carers to the right support.
-My own commitment is to the youngest and most vulnerable in their early years – babies, toddlers and primary school-age pupils – and to supporting those who care for them, including teachers.
-The ultimate goal is that no primary school teacher, anywhere in the country, should in future have to wonder where to turn when it comes to the wellbeing of children in their care.”
+My own commitment is to the youngest and most vulnerable in their early years – babies, toddlers, and primary school-age pupils – and to supporting those who care for them, including teachers.
+The ultimate goal is that no primary school teacher, anywhere in the country, should in future have to wonder where to turn when it comes to the wellbeing of children in their care.“

 The royal blue empire waist knee-length dress with stylish gold button detailing under the bust and A-line silhouette is made of stretch woven fabric.
 The dress is already sold out.

-Duchess gave a flower touch to her look with Beulah London’s Elena’ Henri Print scarf in Navy available on pre-order for USD 110.84.
+The Duchess gave a flower touch to her look with Beulah London’s Elena’ Henri Print scarf in Navy available on pre-order for USD 110.84.

 She paired the dress with Rupert Sanderson ‘Malory’ Navy Suede Pumps and carried navy suede Stuart Weitzman ‘Muse’ clutch.

-Her G. Collins & Sons Tanzanite Pendant Necklace and Earrings and Cartier Ballon Bleu Watch finished today’s look.
+Her G. Collins & Sons Tanzanite Pendant Necklace